SubhadityaMukherjee/AI-knowledge-base/docs/Decision Boundaries.md

 - Maximal if $$R_{i}= \{x \in P| i = argmax_{j} P(Y=c_{j})f_{j}(x)\}$$
 - Then $$h_{opt}: P \rightarrow C_{j}x \rightarrow c_{argmax_{j}P(Y=c_{j})f_{j}(x)}$$
 - Algo learns estimates of the [Class Conditional distribution](Class%20Conditional%20distribution.md) and class probabilities aka priors
+- The separator between classes learned by a model in a binary class or multi-class classification problems.
+For example, in the following image representing a binary classification problem, the decision boundary is the frontier between the orange class and the blue class